-But messaging and the emergence of the term conversational marketing in general appeared in the 2000s and not before despite the obvious existence of human links in physical sales locations.
+However, despite the obvious existence of human links in physical sales locations, the emergence of the term “conversational marketing” only appeared in the 2000s.
 Why?
-Because it is linked to messaging and the age of online messaging applications.
-Conversational marketing has only been possible thanks to the rise of digital technology.
-Conversational marketing is the fastest way to move buyers through your marketing and sales funnels through the power of real-time conversations.
+This is because it is associated with messaging and the age of online messaging applications.
+Conversational marketing, as a result, has only been possible, thanks to the rise of digital technology.
+Conversational marketing is the fastest way to move buyers through marketing and sales funnels through the power of real-time conversations.
 It builds relationships and creates authentic experiences with customers and buyers.
-(Drift company)
+(Drift company).

-An interesting definition of conversational marketing probably comes from Ian Lurie: Conversation Marketing ensures that you know your audience, target them with an appropriate message, and then observe their response and adjust that message accordingly.
-It can do this because of the two-way nature of the internet."
-In his book Conversation Marketing: Internet Marketing Strategies also published in...
-2007!
+An interesting definition of conversational marketing comes from Ian Lurie: “Conversation Marketing ensures that you know your audience, target them with an appropriate message, and then observe their response and adjust that message accordingly.
+It can do this because of the two-way nature of the Internet."
+This can be found in his book Conversation Marketing: Internet Marketing Strategies, which was published in.
+2007.

-He explains that conversational marketing has emerged to counterbalance marketing techniques that make very broad targeting operations with the objective of having a small percentage buy a product.
-The idea is to have a person listening rather than a bunch of emails with discounts to get the audience to buy.
-In other words, rather than using the "come and buy with this coupon! "we use the technique of "I am Marc, how can I help you".
+Ian Laurie goes on to explain that conversational marketing has emerged to counterbalance marketing techniques that make very broad targeting operations with the objective of having a small percentage buy a product.
+The aim is to have a “person that listens” rather than an abundance of emails with discounts to encourage consumption.
+In other words, rather than using the "Come and buy with this coupon!” one uses the technique of "My name’s Marc, how can I help you?".

-The company iAdvize, which has made conversational marketing its business, was created in 2010, 3 years after the first studies and the first appearance of the term.
+The company iAdvize, which has made conversational marketing its business, was created in 2010, three years after the term and its subsequent studies first appeared.
 Leader in the field in France, it provides this simple definition on its website: “Conversational marketing makes the conversation between the brand and its customer the core of the online shopping experience. [...] conversational commerce includes more broadly all conversations that participate in the engagement and conversion of a consumer: a chat discussion on the website or mobile, an exchange on Twitter, Facebook or Instagram with the sharing of a link, an offer or the sending of a buy button, etc.”

-For some people, conversational marketing is only about human.
-But a conversation can also be held with a robot: we then talk about a chatbot.
+Conversational marketing is considered by some to only encompass human interactions.
+However, conversations can also be held with a robot; this is what one calls a chatbot.
 According to an IPSOS study, conversational marketing is more effective when it is linked to humans.

-They defend the idea that conversational marketing only works if it creates a relational link, and that this link cannot appear with robots (ie: chatbot).
-What if customers were directly emotionally connected with the brands (Fournier, 1988)?
+The idea behind this comes from the argument that conversational marketing only works if it creates a relational link, and that this link cannot be established with robots (ie: chatbot).
+However, the question arises: what if customers were directly emotionally connected with the brands?
+(Fournier, 1988).
+Human bonds create affection and, as a result, develop love for a particular brand.
+Humans are therefore required to forge bonds between the prospect and the brand and consequently build loyalty.
+(Albert & Valette-Florence, 2010).

-The human bond creates affection and therefore love for the brand (Noel Albert and Pierre Valette Florence - 2010) and that's why we have to use the human to link the prospect and the brand, and therefore to build loyalty.

-(a graphic made by Ipsos, explaining how conversational Marketing works better once an emotional link is established)
+(a graph made by Ipsos, explaining how conversational marketing works better once an emotional link is established)

-On the other hand, there are other approaches, more familiar with the use of chatbot in conversational marketing.

-For some, a conversation is not necessarily human but can be linked to the chatbot to generate leads 24 hours a day, 7 days a week, 365 days a year (Cancel and Gerhardt - 2019).
-Conversational marketing can thus be seen through 3 spectra: start the conversation, find the right words, and automate (chatbot): a different total approach that takes place entirely in the human, as long as these three conditions are met (Rachel Wastell - 2018)
+On the other hand, other approaches exist that are more familiar with the use of chatbots in conversational marketing.
+A conversation that is not necessarily held with a human can nevertheless create connections and is additionally able to generate leads 24 hours a day, 7 days a week, 365 days a year (Cancel & Gerhardt, 2019).
+Conversational marketing can thus be performed through three approaches: initiate conversation, find the right words, and automate (via a chatbot).
+This is a different approach than that which takes place entirely between humans but is just as effective, given that these three conditions are met (Wastell, 2018).

-Directs benefits and limits
+Directs Benefits and Limits